UK Postgraduate Student Loans

 You can afford to study for a Master's degree in motorsport engineering

-Master’s (MSc) Students can apply for a postgraduate loan of up to £10,906 to help with tuition, equipment and living costs whilst studying their degree.
+Master’s (MSc or MA) Students can apply for a postgraduate loan of up to £11,222 to help with tuition, equipment and living costs whilst studying their degree.
 Loans are not based on income or means tested and most students in England & Wales will qualify.
 (N. Ireland & Scotland have different eligibility).
 Repayments only start after you complete your degree—but if you earn less than £21,000 per year you will not have to repay.

 Your loan will be paid directly into your bank account with the first payment being made after the University has confirmed you have started your course.
 The loan will be divided equally across each year of your course so it is important when applying for your loan that you have thought about how quickly or slowly you are likely to progress.
-Loans for the NMA Master’s course are available over 2 or 3 years.
+Postgraduate Loans for the NMA MSc course are available over 2 or 3 years.
 You should opt for the one that most accurately reflects your intentions at the start of the course; this can be adjusted during your course if your pace of study is faster or slower than originally planned.
 For the NMA Business of Motorsport MA course, Postgraduate Loans are available over 1 year for full-time study or 2 years for part-time study.

 The Key Details